veracity/veracity-documentation/sections/customerservices/accesshub2.md

 #### Direct users and groups vs expanded users

 Groups can be added to other groups, and we call it nesting.
 To each group, you can add up to five groups.
-All nested groups get access to the applications the top group is subscribed to.
+All nested groups get access to the applications the top group is added to.

 ‘Direct users and groups’ were added directly to the group you are viewing, and they get their application access from this group.